Privatization: 20th century onwards

 Such efforts culminated in 1993 when British Rail was privatized under Thatcher's successor, John Major.
 British Rail had been formed by prior nationalization of private rail companies.
 The privatization was controversial, and its impact is still debated today, as doubling of passenger numbers and investment was balanced by an increase in rail subsidy.
-This has been reverted by the same party in Britain in the early 2020s with the state-owned Great British Railways.

-The United Kingdom's largest public share offerings were privatizations of British Telecom and British Gas during the 1980s under the Conservative government of Margaret Thatcher when many state-run firms were sold off to the private sector.
-The privatization received very mixed views from the public and the parliament.
+These privatizations received mixed views from the public and the parliament.
 Even former Conservative prime minister Harold Macmillan was critical of the policy, likening it to "selling the family silver".
 There were around 3 million shareholders in Britain when Thatcher took office in 1979, but the subsequent sale of state-run firms saw the number of shareholders double by 1985.
 By the time of her resignation in 1990, there were more than 10 million shareholders in Britain.

 Privatization in Latin America was extensive in the 1980s and 1990s, as a result of a Western liberal economic policy.
-Companies providing public services such as water management, transportation, and telecommunication were rapidly sold off to the private sector.
+Companies providing public services such as water management, transportation, and telecommunications were rapidly sold off to the private sector.
 In the 1990s, privatization revenue from 18 Latin American countries totaled 6% of gross domestic product.
 Private investment in infrastructure from 1990 and 2001 reached $360.5 billion, $150 billion more than in the next emerging economy.

 While economists generally give favorable evaluations of the impact of privatization in Latin America, opinion polls and public protests across the countries suggest that a large segment of the public is dissatisfied with or have negative views of privatization in the region.